MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/viewing-network-interface-information.md

 ## To view network interface information

-  - To view network interface information, type the following command in the Skype for Business Server Management Shell and then press ENTER:
+  - To view network interface information, type the following command in the Skype for Business Server Management Shell, and then press ENTER:

         Get-CsNetworkInterface